FIameCaster/tsx-vanilla/readme.md

 ### shadowRootOptions

 `shadowRootOptions` accepts an object which will get passed to `Element.attachShadow()` for the element.
-If this attribute is present, all children will be appended to the `ShadowRoot` instead of the element
+If this attribute is present, all children will be appended to the `ShadowRoot` instead of the element.

 ### Other attributes